MaxineXiong/OpenAI-API-Web-Apps/README.md

 To use the **CodeMaxGPT** application, follow these steps:

 1. Visit the [**Introducing CodeMaxGPT**](https://maxinexiong.github.io/intro-codemaxgpt.html) webpage.
+2. Input your [OpenAI API key](https://platform.openai.com/account/api-keys) in the field at the top.
-2. Click on the "Get started now" button, and you'll be directed to the [**CodeMaxGPT on Streamlit**](https://maxinexiong-openai-api-web-apps-home-xbxlm8.streamlit.app/CodeMaxGPT).
+3. Click on the "Get started now" button, and you'll be directed to the [**CodeMaxGPT on Streamlit**](https://maxinexiong-openai-api-web-apps-home-xbxlm8.streamlit.app/CodeMaxGPT).
-3. You can now start interacting with the coding assistant by entering your text message or selecting a request from the dropdown menu.
+4. You can now start interacting with the coding assistant by entering your text message or selecting a request from the dropdown menu.
 Then, enter, paste, or upload your code as needed.
-4. The coding assistant will provide suggestions, completions, and other assistance based on the request prompt you select and the code you provide.
+5. The coding assistant will provide suggestions, completions, and other assistance based on the request prompt you select and the code you provide.
-5. Feel free to explore the other features of **CodeMaxGPT** to assist you in your coding tasks.
+6. Feel free to explore the other features of **CodeMaxGPT** to assist you in your coding tasks.

 For a detailed demonstration of using **CodeMaxGPT**, please visit the [**introduction page**](https://maxinexiong.github.io/intro-codemaxgpt.html) of the web application.

+## **Contribution**

+Contributions are welcome!
+If you would like to contribute to the development of these web applications, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and commit them.
+4. Push your changes to your forked repository.
+5. Submit a pull request detailing your changes.

+Please ensure that your contributions align with the project's coding conventions and standards.
+Your efforts are greatly appreciated!

+## **License**

+This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).
+Feel free to modify and use the code for your own purposes.
+However, please note that OpenAI's usage policies and guidelines still apply when using the OpenAI API.

+## **Acknowledgement**

+I would like to acknowledge the following organizations and technologies for their contributions to this project:

+- [OpenAI](https://openai.com/) for developing the powerful language models, including the Whisper model and gpt-3.5-turbo models, which have enabled me to create these web applications.
+- [Streamlit](https://streamlit.io/) for providing Streamlit Cloud, a platform that allows me to deploy these web applications easily and efficiently.
+- [Python](https://www.python.org/) for providing a powerful programming language that has been instrumental in the development of these applications.
+- [GitHub](https://github.com/) for hosting this repository and providing a collaborative platform for open-source development.

+Thank you for choosing to use the **OpenAI API Web Apps**.
+I hope that these applications will greatly amplify your programming capabilities and boost your efficiency, both in your work and in your everyday life.